 Gee Gee Collins

-Exploring unique pallets with line and texture, Gee Gee has blossomed her style into an array of extravagant design.
+Gee Gee is best known for her abstract paintings exploring unique pallets with line and texture.
+She is heavily influenced by Joan Mitchell, Franz Kline, and Matisse.
+After intensely studying the ever-changing world of fashion and eccentric colors used in mixed media, Gee Gee has blossomed her style into an array of extravagant design.
 She follows forms which evoke organic lines and whimsy, triggering a sense of fun and elegance within each work.
-Playing with the theme of femininity, Gee Gee creates pieces which exhibit a strong sense of lust and beauty, while effortlessly depicting her subjects with the use of shape and color.
+Using the theme of fashion but also playing with the theme of femininity, Gee Gee creates pieces which exhibit a strong sense of lust and beauty, while effortlessly depicting her subjects with the use of shape and color.
 Her pattern creates abstract paintings that explore an environment ever changing, shaped by pigmentation and a balance struck between beauty and chaos.

 Robert Gregory Phillips